noahwoo/intro-to-llms/slides/Slides.md

 <div>

-- 2 steps in augmenting
+- 2-step loops in augmenting
   - What: Planning/Reasoning
   - How: Tool usage